Consumer Products

 Consumer product safety

-As of December 17, 2024, the company has received no reports of incidents or injuries in Canada.
+As of March 19, 2025, the company has received no reports of incident or injuries in Canada.

 Consumer product safety